-- Setting information of the DHCP server modified using Resource Orchestrator will not be initialized after uninstallation.
-Perform initialization if necessary. - After uninstallation of Resource Orchestrator, the automatic startup settings of the DHCP server (dhcpd) become "OFF" and the service is stopped.
+- After uninstallation, the installation folder may remain.
+In that case, manually delete the installation folder. - When an admin LAN subnet has been registered, setting information of the DHCP server modified using Resource Orchestrator will not be initialized after uninstallation.
+Perform initialization if necessary. - When an admin LAN subnet has been registered, after uninstallation of Resource Orchestrator, the automatic startup settings of the DHCP server (dhcpd) become "OFF" and the service is stopped.